Wrench Wench has been in love with automotive mechanics for decades. She loves sharing advice with fellow DIY mechs and curious cats.

-In you're particular situation, especially without any loss of coolant, while I wouldn't rule out a bad heater core, I would look first towards your air conditioning unit.
+In your particular situation, especially without any loss of coolant, while I wouldn't rule out a bad heater core, I would look first towards your air conditioning unit.
 While it's not unusual for an aging vehicle to take a little time to blow out crisp and cold air, if your a/c is on the fritz, it could also be the culprit soaking your passenger side floor.
-Alternatively, you could also have a leak in the seals around your door, windshield or firewall -- all of which could be soaking the floor as well.
+Alternatively, you could also have a leak in the seals around your door, windshield or firewall—all of which could be soaking the floor as well.

-That being said, it's not normal if this smell persists for more than a few days of driving.
-So, in greater detail to your individual plight, since you are describing a chronic type persistence in this smell, I would urge you to take your chevy back to the mechanic and have them check for any small leaks if your coolant system.
+That being said, it's not normal for this smell to persist for more than a few days of driving.
+So, in greater detail to your individual plight, since you are describing a chronic type persistence in this smell, I would urge you to take your chevy back to the mechanic and have them check for any small leaks in your coolant system.
 While it could just be some residual coolant, it's more likely that there is a small leak somewhere that wasn't caught originally, or that occurred after your last heater core was replaced.
-It's not unheard of for this to happen, especially if your vehicle experienced an overheat or any serious pressure in the coolant system when the heater core went bad.
+It's not unheard of for this to happen, especially if your vehicle overheated or if there was any serious pressure in the coolant system when the heater core went bad.

-This is a difficult question to answer, only because it depends on what country and/or state you live in, what type of mechanic you see and what type of vehicle you drive.
+This is a difficult question to answer, because it depends on what country and/or state you live in, what type of mechanic you see, and what type of vehicle you drive.

 That being said, I can offer a ballpark idea of what I might charge and what common prices are found in my area (Seattle, Wa).